 These chocolate covered Reese’s Cream Eggs are a fun treat to make for Easter baskets.
-They are easy to decorate using candies and sprinkles.
+They are easy to make and decorate using peanut butter candies and sprinkles.

-At least I know the boys love their peanut butter balls, so making those into a large egg with their name is an absolute must every year.
+And our boys love their Peanut Butter Balls, so every year I make giant peanut butter eggs with their names on them.
 I have been doing that since they were little, so I can’t stop now.